 The Jubilee Field is located approximately 60 kilometers offshore Ghana in water depths of approximately 1,000 to 1,800 meters, which led to the decision to implement an FPSO based development.
 The FPSO is designed to provide water and natural gas injection to support reservoir pressure, to process and store oil and to export gas through a pipeline to the mainland.
 The Jubilee Field continues to be developed in a phased approach.
 The initial phase provided subsea infrastructure capacity for additional production and injection wells to be drilled in future phases of development.
-The phased development of the Jubilee Field continued during 2023 successfully bringing four production wells and two injection wells online which included three wells (two production wells and one injection well) as part of the successful startup of the Jubilee Southeast project.
-The Jubilee Southeast project also included the installation of a new subsea production well were brought online early in the first quarter of 2024.
-The partnership expects to bring an additional three wells online in 2024 including two production wells and one injection wells and one new production well were brought online early in the first quarter of 2024.
-The partnership expects to bring an additional three wells online in 2024 including two production wells and one injection wells and one injection wells online in 2024 including two production wells and one injection wells and one injection wells online in 2024 including two production wells and one injection wells and one injection wells online in 2024 including two production wells and one injection wells and one injection wells online in 2024 including two production wells and one injection wells online in 2024 including two production wells and one injection wells online in 2024 including two production wells and one injection well before we expect the rig contract to end.
+The phased development of the Jubilee Field continued during 2024 with the conclusion of the three year infill drilling campaign in the second quarter of 2024.
+This recent multi-year development drilling campaign included a total of seventeen wells including the successful startup of the Jubilee Southeast project.
+The Jubilee Southeast project also included the installation of a new subsea production manifold in 2023.
+The partnership is now plan conducting a new 4D seismic survey which started in early 2025.
+In December 2024, the partnership entered into a drilling rig contract for the next development drilling campaign in the Jubilee Field, which is expected to commence in the second quarter of 2025.
+The campaign is planned to include the drilling and completion of two infill wells in the Jubilee Field in 2025, both expected to be online in the third quarter of 2025, with additional wells planned in 2026.

-In 2022, the partnership exported approximately 98 million standard cubic feet of natural gas per day (gross) on average from the Jubilee Field to the mainland.
-In December 2022, an interim gas sales agreement for 19 Bcf (gross) was executed with the Government of Ghana, which allowed for natural gas to be sold at \$0.50 per MMBtu.
-In January 2023, the volume of approximately 19 Bcf of Jubilee gas (in restoration of the amount originally substituted from TEN) had been sold to Ghana under the terms of the TAG GSA at \$0.50 per MMBtu.
-The Jubilee partners reached an interim agreement to sell Jubilee Field gas at a price of \$2.95 per MMBtu to the Government of Ghana beyond the 19 Bcf from the Jubilee Field through May 2024, while the partners continue on-going discussions with the Government of Ghana regarding a long-term future gas sales agreement.
+In Ghana, we currently produce associated gas from the Jubilee and TEN Fields.
+A gas pipeline from the Jubilee Field transports such natural gas onshore for processing and sale.
+In 2023, the Jubilee partners reached an interim agreement to sell Jubilee Field gas at a price of \$2.95 per MMBtu to the Government of Ghana through May 2024.
+This interim gas sales agreement was subsequently extended to November 2025 at a price of approximately \$3.00 per MMBtu while the partners continue on-going discussions with the Government of Ghana regarding a long-term future gas sales agreement.
 Our inability to continuously export associated natural gas from the Jubilee Field could eventually impact our oil production and could cause us to re-inject or flare any natural gas we cannot export.